Time-evolving matrix product operators for off-diagonal system-bath coupling: Method

 \subsection{Description of bosonic QIPs}

 In this work we focus on bosonic QIPs.
 The total Hamiltonian of a bosonic QIP can be written as

 where $\Himp$ is the system Hamiltonian, $\Hint = \Hhyb + \Hbath$ contains the bath Hamiltonian $\Hbath$ and the coupling $\Hhyb$ between system and bath.
+We will use $d$ to denote the local Hilbert space size of the impurity (e.g., $d=2$ for a two-level spin).
 Two assumptions are generally made for QIPs: (i) the bath is noninteracting, i.e., $\Hbath = \sum_{l,k} \omega_{l,k} \bdop_{l,k}\bop_{l,k}$ where $\bdop_{l,k}$ and $\bop_{l,k}$ are creation and annihilation operators for the $k$th mode of the $l$th bath (the system could be simultaneously coupled to multiple baths in general), and (ii) the system is linearly coupled to the bath, i.e., $\Hhyb$ is linear in terms of $\bdop_{l,k}$ and $\bop_{l,k}$.

-The original TEMPO has restricted to diagonal and commutative system-bath coupling, i.e., $\Hhyb = \sum_{l, k} \Aop_l (V_{l, k} \bdop_{l, k} + \hc)$, in which there is only a single Hermitian operator of the system $\Aop_l$ that is coupled to the $l$th bath (diagonal), and $\Aop_l$ commutes with each other (commutative)~\cite{StrathearnLovett2018}.
+The original TEMPO has been restricted to diagonal and commutative system-bath coupling, i.e., $\Hhyb = \sum_{l, k} \Aop_l (V_{l, k} \bdop_{l, k} + \hc)$, in which there is only a single Hermitian operator $\Aop_l$ of the system that is coupled to the $l$th bath (diagonal), and $\Aop_l$ commutes with each other (commutative)~\cite{StrathearnLovett2018}.
 Later TEMPO was extended to the case of diagonal but non-commutative system-bath coupling in which $\Aop_l$ does not commute with each other~\cite{gribben2022-exact,Chen2024,ZhangShi2025}.
-In this work we consider the most general case of off-diagonal system-bath coupling with $\Hhyb = \sum_{l, k} (V_{l, k} \Aop_l \bdop_{l, k} + \hc)$ where $\Aop_l$ is not Hermitian and does not commute with each other in general.
-We note that off-diagonal coupling can not be reduced to diagonal and non-commutative coupling, as in the former case there are two system operators that are coupled to the same bath.
+In this work we consider the more general case of off-diagonal system-bath coupling with

+where $\Aop_l$ is not Hermitian and does not commute with each other in general.
+We note that off-diagonal coupling cannot be reduced to diagonal and non-commutative coupling in which the system is coupled to $M$ baths via $M$ non-commutative Hermitian operators, each diagonally coupled to one bath.
+For example, one could use $\Aop_l =\Xop_l -\im \Yop_l$ and $\Adop_l = \Xop_l +\im \Yop_l$ to convert the above $\Hhyb$ into

+where $\Xop_l$ and $\Yop_l$ are Hermitian operators by definition.
+But in Eq.(\ref{eq:Hhyb2}) there will be two non-commutative system Hermitian operators that are coupled to each bath, which is not diagonal from our definition.

 Now we show the crucial role that PT can play in solving QIPs.
 We denote the Liouville operator as $\Lop$, which acts on the total density operator $\rhoop$ as $\Lop \rhoop = -\im (\Hop \rhoop - \rhoop\Hop)$, and we consider a separable system-bath initial state: